weslysnts111470/weslysnts111470/README.md

 <img src="https://media.tenor.com/kCxPlOI0PoUAAAAi/shopee-dance.gif" alt="a man in an orange shirt and white shorts is standing in front of two shopping bags with the letter s on them"/>![Uploading image.png…]()

+a man in a white soccer uniform is standing on a soccer field

+a soccer player wearing a jersey that says rokute on it ● GIF SD